dotnet/AspNetCore.Docs/aspnetcore/client-side/blazor/introduction/index.md

    Most web servers support HTTP compression, which typically cuts the remaining payload size by a further 75%.

-Overall, a .NET-based browser app is never going to be as tiny as a minimal React app, but the goal is to make it small enough that a typical user with average Internet bandwidth won't notice or care about an app's first load time.
+Overall, a .NET-based client-side app is never going to be as tiny as a minimal React app, but the goal is to make it small enough that a typical user with average Internet bandwidth won't notice or care about an app's first load time.
 After first load, the app's assemblies are fully cached.

 ## Deployment

 Developers have the option of using Blazor for only client-side development or for full-stack .NET development.
-Full-stack development offers many advantages &mdash; client- and server-side development uses the same tooling, build infrastructure, and language.
+Full-stack development offers many advantages&mdash;client- and server-side development uses the same tooling, build infrastructure, and language.
 Code can be shared between client and server apps.

-For ASP.NET Core apps, [middleware](xref:fundamentals/middleware/index) will offer an easy path to serve a Blazor UI seamlessly from ASP.NET Core.
+For ASP.NET Core, [middleware](xref:fundamentals/middleware/index) offers an easy path to serve a Blazor UI seamlessly from an ASP.NET Core app.
 Equally important are developers who don't yet use ASP.NET Core.
 To make Blazor a viable consideration for developers using Node.js, Rails, PHP, or even for serverless web apps, ASP.NET Core isn't required on the server.
 When a Blazor app is built, a *dist* directory is produced containing nothing but static files.
 The contents of the *dist* folder can be hosted on the Azure CDN, GitHub Pages, Node.js servers, and many other servers and services.